Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Mixed-state localization operators

 \section{Mixed-state localization operators}

 We now want to solve the eigenvalue problem for mixed-state localization operators.
+Recall that the mixed-state localization operator with mask \(F\) and window \(S\) is defined as the function-operator convolution \(F\star S\).
 We will use quantum harmonic analysis to generalize results from the previous sections to the mixed-state case.
 The first step is the following quantum analogue of double orthogonality.